In Search of a Jewish Story in China

-Join historian Irene Shaland as she takes us on a fascinating expedition through 2,000 years of history in China, explores discoveries found along the Silk Road and in the Gobi Desert, and spans the unique experiences of six different cities: Harbin, Beijing, Dunhuang, Kaifeng, Luoyang, and Shanghai.
-Shaland will also impart lessons from the history of the Chinese Jews and provide context to what happened to them while living in China, as well as how the Japanese-occupied port city of Shanghai became a safe haven for thousands of European Jews during World War II.
+Join historian and art & travel writer Irene Shaland as she takes us on a fascinating expedition through 2,000 years of history to explain why the Jewish population in China nearly disappeared and the ways in which their experiences overlap with those of Jews in Europe and America.
+Shaland will also impart lessons from the history of Chinese Jews and provide context for how the Japanese-occupied port city of Shanghai became a safe haven for thousands of European Jews during World War II.

 Reservations are required.
 Members must sign in to take advantage of their member discount.